SK11947/laws/drafting/drafts/border_law.md

 ## Section 2: Border Crossing

 ### Article 5: Crossing of the State Border at a Border Crossing Point
 1. All persons, vehicles, and goods entering or exiting the territory of Liberland shall do so through designated border crossing points, known as "points of entry".
-Any entry of persons or goods can occur outside of points of entry is referred to as "unlawful entry" and subject to immediate law enforcement action per Acticle 6.
+Any entry of persons or goods that can occur outside of points of entry is referred to as "unlawful entry" and is subject to immediate law enforcement action per Article 6.
 2. The government of Liberland shall establish and maintain official points of entry to facilitate the legal and orderly movement of people, vehicles, and goods across its borders.

 ### Article 6: Crossing of the State Border Outside a Border Crossing Point